Quarterly Inactive Ingredient Database (IID) Change Log

 Notice of changes to the IID since the previous quarterly IID publication

-- FDA will update the Inactive Ingredient Database on an ongoing basis, and post quarterly notice of updates made.
-Such notices will include each change made and, for each change, the information replaced.
+FDA also committed to update the Inactive Ingredient Database on an ongoing basis, and post quarterly notices of updates including each change made and, for each change, the information replaced.

 The IID algorithm searches our large master database for the highest level of each excipient.
 This search can only be accurately performed when units of measure are standardized.
-Therefore, units of measure will be standardized within the database so that numeric potency values can be accurately compared for each excipient-ROA-DF combination to select the highest potency.
-We expect to roll out the IID with new SPL terminology and consistent units of measure in the near future.
+Therefore, units of measure were standardized within the database so that numeric potency values can be accurately compared for each excipient-ROA-DF combination to select the highest potency or MDE.

 If you have questions or concerns about removal of specific ingredients from the Inactive Ingredient Database or would like us to make corrections, you can contact the IID staff at IIDUpdate@fda.hhs.gov.